 So much has changed since then.

-The ever increasing pressure felt by enterprise development teams to increase the pace of innovation.
+Specifically, the ever increasing pressure felt by enterprise development teams to increase the pace of innovation.
 The continued exponential growth in consumption of open source and third-party dependencies.
 The massive breach at Equifax resulting from a vulnerable version of Struts.
 The emergence of DevSecOps as a best practice for automating and scaling application security.
 Combined, these tectonic shifts in the market have led security professionals to become more aligned than ever with rank and file software developers.

 Today, as enterprise development teams transition from "waterfall-native" to "DevOps-native" development, they can no longer tolerate developer friction associated with SCA solutions that are prone to excessive false positives/negatives.
 Instead, modern development organizations are demanding SCA solutions that: